libp2p/universal-connectivity-workshop/en/js/08-final-checkpoint/lesson.md

 **Cause**: Docker doesn't support interactive input by default
 **Solution**: Use `docker-compose up` for validation, or run locally with `node index.js` for interactive chat

+### Issue: "Failed to connect to checker"
+**Cause**: Checker not running or wrong address
+**Solution**:
+- Ensure checker is running: `docker-compose ps`
+- Get correct address: `docker-compose logs checker | grep "Listening on"`
+- Use the `/ip4/127.0.0.1/tcp/9091/...` address (not the Docker internal one)

+### Issue: "No messages from checker"
+**Cause**: Gossipsub mesh not formed yet
+**Solution**: Wait 5-10 seconds after connection.
+You should see "✅ GOSSIPSUB MESH SUCCESSFULLY FORMED!" when ready.

+### Issue: "Checker not responding to messages"
+**Cause**: Normal behavior - checker sends heartbeat messages every 30 seconds
+**Solution**: The checker is working!
+It sends periodic "Heartbeat - X peer(s) connected" messages.
+Try sending a few messages and wait for the heartbeat.

 ## Advanced Challenges

 Want to go further?
 Try these extensions: